-Finasteride is FDA approved for treatment of both male pattern hair loss (or androgenic alopecia (AGA)), as well as an enlarged prostate (benign prostatic hyperplasia (BPH)).
+Finasteride is FDA approved for the treatment of both male pattern hair loss (or androgenic alopecia (AGA)), as well as an enlarged prostate (benign prostatic hyperplasia (BPH)).

 The brand name of Finasteride for male pattern hair loss is Propecia and comes in a 1mg tablet, and the brand name for Finasteride for an enlarged prostate is called Proscar and comes in a 5mg tablet.